cerc-io/mobymask-watcher/local/webapp-demo.md

 * Import an account in Metamask that has balance in the local Geth network.
 The private key for the account is available in [this file](../geth/keys/0xDC7d7A8920C8Eecc098da5B7522a5F31509b5Bfc.prv).

 * In the [React app](http://localhost:3000/#/members) check for a phisher name.
-It should say that it is not a registered phisher as there are not reports yet.
+It should say that it is not a registered phisher as there are no reports yet.

 * Before making transactions, it may be required to [reset account in Metamask](https://metamask.zendesk.com/hc/en-us/articles/360015488891-How-to-reset-your-account).